ysdn2019/Graduates-List/graduates/malak-sameh.md

 ---
 path: /work/luka-streetwear
 graduate: Malak S. Mahmoud
-mainimg: /assets/work/Sameh_Malak_project1_Web_main.png
+cover: /assets/work/Sameh_Malak_project1_Web_main.png
-thumbnailimg: /assets/work/Sameh_Malak_project1_Web_thumbnail.lnk
+thumbnail: /assets/work/Sameh_Malak_project1_Web_thumbnail.lnk
 title: Luka Streetwear
 groupmembers:
-fields: Branding, Editorial, Packaging
+category: Branding, Editorial, Packaging
 mediumdimensions:
 description: Luka Streetwear is a self-initiated brand.
 She used her nickname as an inspiration to the brand name, in which it defines light.
 Since it is a streetwear brand, it is intended for a younger audience that likes to stay up to date with fashion and explore different ways of expression.
 digitallink: